 How are ear mites treated?

 The first thing the vet will do is examine the ear canal and the discharges from the ear for the presence of mites.
-They can be easily spotted with the aid of an otoscope.
+They can be easily spotted by your veterinarian with the aid of an otoscope.

 Prevention is a matter of monthly topical anti-parasite application and keeping your dog’s ears clean.